tmp-etc/dots/md/0X_white_box.md

 # ARBITRARY FILE WRITE / FILE UPLOAD

 - The file gets turned into a file in underlying filesystem (I guess cloud storage like buckets handle this differently)
-- You control the (part of the) filepath and the file content
+- You control (part of) the filepath and the file content
 - You are able to bypass sanitization of the filepath and content
 - You find a path from which this file gets handled like an executable